melihakay/PointPillarsCPU/README.md

+# Fork modifications

+I have added CPU support for PyTorch version 1.13.0a0+08820cb.
+Check the commit for the details, it is trivial.

 # [PointPillars: Fast Encoders for Object Detection from Point Clouds](https://arxiv.org/abs/1812.05784)

 A Simple PointPillars PyTorch Implenmentation for 3D Lidar(KITTI) Detection. [[Zhihu](https://zhuanlan.zhihu.com/p/521277176)]